jsborjesson/passwords/source/Section-1.md

 ## Background

+### Question

+**Are passwords an outdated form of authentication, and what other technologies can replace them?**

 ### Purpose

-The purpose of this paper is to explore the negative aspects of password based authentication, and scratch the surface of its possible alternatives.
+The purpose of this paper is to explore the negative aspects of password based authentication, and scratch the surface of possible alternatives.
 Passwords have been the standard form of authentication used on the web for as long as I can remember, is it finally time for them to retire?

-### Question

-**Are passwords an outdated form of authentication, and what can take their place?**

 ### Previous studies